 “I was so angry, and like I said earlier, I was trying to draw positive things out of stuff, and I was like, what positive outcomes came out of this?
 Nothing.
 His family fragmented, his mom moved off to England for some guy, his sister’s got problems.
 You know, the dad, I don’t think, ever comes around anymore.”
 Trevor has pulled out a packet of cigarettes and taps it against his hand like a metronome under his voice.
 “Me, it fucked me up for, I’d probably say I didn’t put that to rest until uh, I dunno, that was when I was in seventh grade, probably halfway through college I finally laid that demon down.
 It’s fucking hard.
 How do you get over something like that?
 First you let go of the hate.”

 Kenzie Allen is a descendant of the Oneida Tribe of Indians of Wisconsin.
-She is a graduate of the Helen Zell Writers' Program at the University of Michigan, and is currently a first-year Ph.D. and Advanced Opportunity Program Fellow at the University of Wisconsin Milwaukee.
+She is a graduate of the Helen Zell Writers' Program at the University of Michigan, and is currently a second-year Ph.D. and Advanced Opportunity Program Fellow at the University of Wisconsin Milwaukee.
 Her work can be found in Boston Review, The Iowa Review, Narrative, Apogee, Drunken Boat, SOFTBLOW, Indiana Review, Best New Poets 2016, and other venues.
 She was born in West Texas and tumbleweeds around with frequency.

 Copyright 2014 Anthropoid.co.